YugabyteDB-Samples/pg-migrated-apps/apps/Plume.md

 docker-compose up -d plume --no-deps
 ```

-- validate the migration by logging into the app
+- validate the migration by logging into the app(check previously created blogs)

+- create new blog "Migrated to Yugabyte using yb-voyager"

 - end migration
 ```sh